Hay Tree

-Hay Tree is a historic camphor tree in what is now downtown Paramount, California, United States.
+Hay Tree is a historic camphor tree in downtown Paramount, California, United States.
 The Hay Tree was designated a California Historic Landmark (No. 1038) on August 8, 2003.
-The tree is one of the newest California Historic Landmark.
 At the time of planting in 1883 the tree was in the town of Hynes.
 The towns of Hynes and Clearwater were incorporated into the town of Paramount in 1948.
 Paramount was officially incorporated on January 30, 1957.
-The Hay Tree is now 50 feet high and surrounded by a small grass park.
-The Hay Tree the only reminder of the area's busy hay and dairy industry.
+The Hay Tree is 50 feet high and surrounded by a small grass park.
+The Hay Tree is a reminder of the area's busy hay and dairy industry.
 From 1930 to 1960 the towns of Hyne and Clearwater were known as the “Hay Capital” of the world.
 The area was also known as “The Milk Shed of Los Angeles” and “The World’s Largest Hay Market.”
 These titles were given for the vast hay fields and dairy farms in the area.
 There were over 25,000 milk cows in the towns of Hynes and Clearwater at this time.
 The price of the Hay on the international markets was set each morning at the Hay Tree.
 In the 1960s and 1970s the region slowly became an urban area.
 House and stores replaced milk production.
-Many of the dairy farms moved to the city of Ontario, California and Chino, California.
-But the Hay Tree remained.
+Many of the dairy farms moved to nearby Ontario and Chino.
 The Hay Tree has both a California State Marker and a city education display.
 The site also has benches and wooden cow display.
 The Hay Tree is at the entrance to Paramount Civic center.
 A local artist wrote and performed a song about the tree.